openmm/openmm/docs-source/api-c++/forces.rst

 The ``Force`` abstract class
 ============================

+The ``Force`` objects added to a ``System`` define the behavior of the particles. ``Force`` is an abstract class; subclasses implement specific behaviors.
+Classes that extend ``Force`` may implement actual physical forces, or any number of processes that either actually apply forces to particles or directly modify their positions or momenta.

 .. toctree::
     :maxdepth: 2

     generated/OpenMM::Force

-The ``Force`` objects added to a ``System`` define the behavior of the particles. ``Force`` is an abstract class; subclasses implement specific behaviors.
-Classes that extend ``Force`` may implement actual physical forces, or any number of processes that either actually apply forces to particles or directly modify their positions or momenta.

 .. _custom-forces:

 The ``Custom`` force classes
 ============================

+OpenMM provides a number of classes that make it easier to implement custom forces for common scenarios.
+These classes implement constructors that take an algebraic expression as a string.
+The class is instantiated (not extended) to provide a ``Force`` object that efficiently implements the provided expression.

 .. toctree::
     :maxdepth: 2
-    :glob:

     generated/OpenMM::CustomAngleForce
     generated/OpenMM::CustomBondForce